 Top reasons to use steel beams in residential construction

 There are multiple reasons why steel makes an attractive building material.
 Steel is a versatile building material, which has led to its inclusion in nearly every stage of the construction process from framing, floor joists, and roofing materials.
 Here are some of the main benefits that make structural steel such a reliable choice.

 Fast, efficient, resourceful

 Steel can be assembled quickly and efficiently in all seasons.
 Components are pre-manufactured off site with minimal on-site labour.
 A whole frame can be erected in a matter of days rather than weeks, with a corresponding 20% to 40% reduction in construction time relative to on-site construction, depending on a project’s scale.
 Structural steel’s lighter weight relative to other framing materials such as concrete enables a smaller, simpler foundation.
 For single dwellings, on more challenging sites, steel often provides fewer points of contact with the earth, reducing the amount of excavation required.

 Less columns, more open space

 Steel sections provide an elegant, cost-effective method of spanning long distances.
 Residential steel construction is often more adaptable, with greater potential for alterations to be made over time, extending the lifetime of the structure.
-Extended steel spans can create large, open plan, column free internal spaces, with many clients now demanding column grid spacing over 15 metres.
+Extended steel spans can create large, open plan, column-free internal spaces, with many clients now demanding column grid spacing over 15 metres.
 In single-storey buildings, rolled beams provide clear spans of over 50 metres.
 Trussed or lattice construction can extend this to 150 metres.
 Minimizing the number of columns makes it easier to subdivide and customize spaces.

 Adaptable and accessible